 Management applies valuation techniques to determine the fair value of financial instruments (where active market quotes are not available).
 This involves developing estimates and assumptions consistent with how market participants would price the instrument.

 4. Standards issued but not yet effective

 There are no standards that are issued but not yet effective on 31 March 2021.

-cum guest house by the parent company.
+Summary of significant accounting to the Consolidated financial statements cum guest house by the parent company.